 “I have no idea what Terik Tahu Tempe is”

-Yes, it’s absolutely understandable.
+Yes, it’s understandable.
 I’m not even sure most Indonesians know this if they are not Javanese (those who originate from Java island in Indonesia).
 This dish originated in Central and East Java.
 I know this food because my mom comes from a city in Central Java called Solo or Surakarta.

 The ingredients for Terik Tahu Tempe